kdews/s-latissima-mutation-annotation/README.md

 > @ Kelly: remember to add final mut\_annot.yml at end lol~

-#### Hard mode: Install programs manually and add to $PATH, and download latest SnpEff release as directory in working directory
+#### Hard mode: Install programs manually and add to $PATH, and download latest SnpEff release as directory within your working directory
 1. Install each dependency manually, and ensure that all programs (except SnpEff) have been added to your $PATH, e.g., `which java` produces `/path/to/java`.
 If you are not comfortable doing this step, I suggest **Easy mode**^^.

 2. Download SnpEff to your working directory